all-in-one-of/snippets/CG_Pipelines.md

 - Build geo from curves and points.
 - Make Mid -  using crease!
 - Conform with ray to match Hi.
-- scale *100

 ### Sculpt
 - Quick mid with creases to subd with smooth
 - Use Dynamesh on already smooth geo    (scale!)
 - Retopo by hand

 # Export:
 - consistant texel
 - separate parts with alphas to second texture
 - orient uv - usefull for brushing in substance + directional mask
 - mirroring ?
 - rebake and rotate ?

 ### ZBrush
 Export Zplugins
 - obj (All subtools): >PrintHub // polygroups > (H: Prim Groups)
 - fbx: >FBX // Export poligroups as material > (H: `s@shop_materialpath`)   // subtools names should corespond in Substance (but didnt try)
 - (reordering subtools in ZBrush will also reorder them when exporting the FBX)

 ### Substance Designer
 - part by materials in one mesh.
 (Id's)